 Over one million participants and groups are registered to participate in the 2020 Great ShakeOut all over the world.

 How to Observe International ShakeOut Day

 Millions learn how to take cover during an emergency.
-These drills are held every year on October 19 at 10:19 am.
+These drills are held every year on the day at 10:19 am.